 The equipment, vehicle(s), and/or software must be used for business purposes more than 50% of the time to qualify for the IRS Section 179 Deduction.
 Simply multiply the cost of the equipment, vehicle(s), and/or software by the percentage of business-use to arrive at the monetary amount eligible for IRS Section 179.

 The information provided on IRS Section 179 is informational only and not intended to express a legal view or replace your accounting professionals.

 ONE STEP FINANCING APPROVAL

-Get a quick, no obligation, commercial equipment financing quote.
+Get a quick, no obligation, equipment or software financing quote.

 QUESTIONS?
 CALL US!!